DTolm/VkFFT/README.md

 ## Installation
 Vulkan version:
 Include the vkFFT.h file and glslang compiler.
 Provide the library with correctly chosen VKFFT_BACKEND definition (VKFFT_BACKEND=0 for Vulkan).
-Sample CMakeLists.txt file configures project based on Vulkan_FFT.cpp file, which contains examples on how to use VkFFT to perform FFT, iFFT and convolution calculations, use zero padding, multiple feature/batch convolutions, C2C FFTs of big systems, R2C/C2R transforms, R2R DCT-II, III and IV, double precision FFTs, half precision FFTs.\
+Sample CMakeLists.txt file configures project based on Vulkan_FFT.cpp file, which contains examples on how to use VkFFT to perform FFT, iFFT and convolution calculations, use zero padding, multiple feature/batch convolutions, C2C FFTs of big systems, R2C/C2R transforms, R2R DCT-I, II, III and IV, double precision FFTs, half precision FFTs.\
 For single and double precision, Vulkan 1.0 is required.
 For half precision, Vulkan 1.1 is required.

 CUDA/HIP: